-Between psychology, medical science and neuroscience, we have never known so much about the human mind.
-Recently I’ve been amazed at the number and quality of studies which are showing us the amount of pure power our brains have; powers that are truly amazing.
+Between psychology, medical science, and neuroscience, we have never known so much about the human mind.
+Recently I’ve been amazed at the number and quality of studies that are showing us the amount of pure power our brains have; powers that are truly amazing.
 Powers that change the meaning of the old phrase, “put your mind to it.”

 This worked similarly for calorie burning.
-In a Harvard study, a group of hotel housekeepers were told that their job provided an excellent work-out.
-When compared with a similar group who were not told this, the “believing group” lowered their body fat, blood pressure and BMI far more than housekeepers doing the exact same job but who were not led to believe it was excellent exercise.
+In a Harvard study, a group of hotel housekeepers was told that their job provided an excellent work-out.
+When compared with a similar group who were not told this, the “believing group” lowered their body fat, blood pressure, and BMI far more than housekeepers doing the exact same job but who were not led to believe it was an excellent form of exercise.